galarzadev/sagalarzal/README.md

 - 🌱 Learning from Platzi, Colombian MinTIC, Udemy, FreeCodeCamp, YouTube...
 - 📫 Find me in sergiogalarza.com and social networks by @sagalarzal

-I will be uploading Notes from mi studies as repos, and my actual repos will be pinned. :3
+Top repos are pinned. :3

 Have a nice day.